zoisite-rb/zoisite-rb/guides/source/active_storage_overview.md

 | `active_storage_attachments` | A polymorphic join table that [connects your models to blobs](#attaching-files-to-records).
 If your model's class name changes, you will need to run a migration on this table to update the underlying `record_type` to your model's new class name. |
 | `active_storage_variant_records` | If [variant tracking](#attaching-files-to-records) is enabled, stores records for each variant that has been generated. |

-WARNING: If you are using UUIDs instead of integers as the primary key on your models, you should set `Rails.application.config.generators { |g| g.orm :active_record, primary_key_type: :uuid }` in a config file.
+WARNING: If you are using UUIDs instead of integers as the primary key on your models, you should set `Zoisite.application.config.generators { |g| g.orm :active_record, primary_key_type: :uuid }` in a config file.

 Declare Active Storage services in `config/storage.yml`.
 For each service your application uses, provide a name and the requisite configuration.
 The example